epfl-ada/ada-2021-project-improvise-adapt-overcome/website/_includes/results.md

 In our local clusters, New York and California, he remains in the top 3 cited individuals with around 3% of quotes.
 Trump is also popular in the international media.
 He once again appears in the 10 most cited individuals in our journal groupings for Ireland (4th with ~2%), Australia (10th with ~1%), UK (3rd with ~1.5%), India (2nd with ~3%), and Canada (2nd with ~2.5%).

 This shows the wide influence of the former US president.
-His prevalance in clusters not even directly related to US Politics highlights the profound impact the figure had on the worldwide media landscape.
+His prevalence in clusters not even directly related to US Politics highlights the profound impact the figure had on the worldwide media landscape.

 ## Health
 For a number of groupings, health seems to be a recurring topic.
 Given the ongoing coronavirus pandemic, a large media interest on sanitary measures and health discussion can be observed.